shtrausslearning/shtrausslearning.github.io/docs/markdown/portfolio/physics.md

-## :material-checkbox-multiple-marked-circle-outline: <b>Science</b>
+## :material-checkbox-multiple-marked-circle-outline: <b>Physics</b>

-Machine learning is important in the field of science because it can help scientists analyse large amounts of data and identify patterns that may not be immediately apparent.
-This can lead to new discoveries and insights in various scientific fields, such as physics, chemistry, biology, and astronomy.
-Machine learning algorithms can also help scientists make more accurate predictions and simulations, which can aid in the development of new technologies and treatments.
+Machine learning plays a significant role in physics-related applications by enabling the analysis, prediction, and modeling of complex physical phenomena.
+Here is an example of how machine learning is used in physics:

+Data analysis and pattern recognition: Machine learning algorithms can be used to analyze large datasets generated from experiments or simulations.
+They can identify patterns, correlations, and anomalies that may not be apparent to human researchers, helping to gain insights into physical processes.

+Some of the projects that I've worked on:

 ### :material-label-variant-outline: <b><span style='color:#FFCA58;text-align:center'></span>CFD Trade-Off Study Visualisation | Response Model</b>